Starting7269/Rochester_Flower_Company/_posts/2025-12-29-A-Year-In-The-Grow-Room.markdown

 ## What Didn't

-I fought magnesium deficiencies more than once this year.
-Lesson learned: buffer your own coco even if it's sold as pre-buffered, and rotate your CalMag bottles before they sit for two years.
+I fought [magnesium](https://amzn.to/3Z5zQQc) deficiencies more than once this year.
+Lesson learned: buffer your own [Coco coir](https://amzn.to/3NhQYj8) even if it's sold as pre-buffered, and rotate your [CalMag](https://amzn.to/3Z5zQQc) bottles before they sit for two years.

 Some cultivars just didn't perform the way I expected.
 That's fine.
 Not every strain is meant for every grower's setup.
 Part of growing 15+ different cultivars is figuring out what actually works in your specific environment.